code-with-twahirwa/code-with-twahirwa/README.md

 - 👋 Hi, I’m Twahirwa
-- 👀 I love sharing my knowledge, it could be of help to someone out there ...
+- 👀 I love sharing my knowledge, it could be of help to someone out there.
-- 🌱 I currently code as a pastime, but I have previously been a key member on some software development projects ...
+- 🌱 I currently code as a pastime, but I have previously been a key member on some software development projects.
-- ⚡ Fun fact: I am multi-talented, but you have to be a little close to me & like-minded to know all my abilities ...
+- ⚡ Fun fact: I am multi-talented.

 <!---
 code-with-twahirwa/code-with-twahirwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.